 “Compared to men at the same level, women are doing more to support their teams and advance diversity, equity, and inclusion efforts.
 They are also more likely than men to practice allyship,” notes the report.
 “Yet this critical work is going unrecognized and unrewarded by most companies, and that has concerning implications.”

-CAI hosted a webinar during International Women’s Day to honor the accomplishments of women as they’ve fought to overcome biases to grow in their professional careers and take up leadership roles—and help other women do the same.
-The panelists represented CAI’s entirely women-led leadership this year in the Board of Trustees, membership representation groups, and the College of Community Association Lawyers (CCAL).
+International Women’s Day honors the accomplishments of women as they’ve fought to overcome biases to grow in their professional careers and take up leadership roles—and help other women do the same.

 “These women are not here by accident.
 All of them have worked tremendously hard in their careers and within CAI.
-The way these women lift each other up and life other women up is an example that we should all follow,” said Dawn Bauman, CAE, CAI’s senior vice president of government and public affairs and moderator of the webinar.
+The way these women lift each other up and lift other women up is an example that we should all follow,” said Dawn Bauman, CAE, CAI’s senior vice president of government and public affairs.

 “You have to say something when your sense of righteousness is offended,” noted Caroline Record, an attorney at Hill Wallack in New Jersey, past president of the Foundation for Community Association Research, and a CCAL fellow.
 “It’s not easy to get people to listen, but we have to be part of the process.”

-Women also need to take the leadership opportunities presented to them, said Jessica Towles, CMCA, AMS, PCAM, vice president of community associations at Hammersmith Management, AAMC, in Englewood, Colo., and CAI’s 2022 president.
+Women also need to take the leadership opportunities presented to them, said CAI immediate past president, Jessica Towles, CMCA, AMS, PCAM, director of community experience and resident support within the Sterling Ranch development in Littleton, Colo.
 “Even from a young age, I knew I had to help guide and move things forward in the right direction.
 That’s especially true in community associations because we are servant leaders and we need to have the strength and the courage to be that person, whether you’re a board president or a community manager,” she explained.

 Suzanne Mark, a homeowner at Saw Creek Estates Community Association in East Stroudsburg, Pa., and chair of the Homeowner Leaders Council, told a story about how when she first moved to her community, none of the women ran for seats on the association’s board.
 That led her to step up and motivate other women to run for leadership positions.